Precision Time Protocol

 • p2ptransparent

-NTP to PTP Conversion
+NTP to PTP conversion

-Configuring GMC Mode
+Configure GMC Mode

-The following sections provide steps for configuring GMC mode for default and power profiles.
+These sections provide steps for configuring GMC mode for default and power profiles.

-Configuring GMC Mode for a Default Profile
+Configure GMC mode for a Default Profile

 Step 1